soyamaguchi/nuxt-rails-sample/README.md

 # Nuxt(SSR) + Rails API on Docker

-## sample code with separation frontend and backend.
+### Sample code with separation frontend and backend.

 ***DEMO:***